 Early Life and Education

-William Albert Ackman was born in Chappaqua, New York, on May 11, 1966.
-He is of Ashkenazi Jewish descent.
-His father, Lawrence David Ackman, was the former chairman of Ackman-Ziff Real Estate Group.
-Ackman graduated from Horace Greeley High School in 1985.
-He received a Bachelor of Arts degree magna cum laude in social studies from Harvard College in 1988.
-In 1992, he earned a Master of Business Administration degree from Harvard Business School.
+William Albert Ackman was born on May 11, 1966, in Chappaqua, New York.
+He graduated from Horace Greeley High School in 1985.
+Ackman received a Bachelor of Arts degree magna cum laude in social studies from Harvard College in 1988 and earned a Master of Business Administration degree from Harvard Business School in 1992.

 Rise to Success